Lene Saint-Orens | Founder + Executive Director

 Her practice of mindfulness began when she worked with children in foster homes, who needed her grounded and centered presence to work through their everyday challenges.
 She has extensive experience working with children from Pre-K through age 18, and loves our Reggio Emilia approach, as children are led in small groups to learn in our gardens and by our creek, daily.

 Rachel has a love for meeting each student where they’re at, connecting deeply, and by empowering children’s individual and unique skills.
-Being our Dragonfly Lead Teacher, she is working with our Trainer Karina, and outside Mentors and Instructors, to create the best possible learning environment for her children to advance ready and holistically into our Kindergarten classroom.
+Being one of our mindfulness Teachers, she is working with our Trainer Karina, and outside Mentors and Instructors, to create the best possible learning environment for our children to advance ready and holistically into their journey.
 Rachel see’s the student as the co-creator, and helps them explore the learning topics more deeply by fostering questions and providing relevant materials and activities that inspire creation and lead to solutions.

 If she’s not working at WG, Rachel is passionate about Ayurvedic Healing methods, and yoga movement.
 She enjoys life most in the outdoors and is excited to have found her tribe in our WG community.

 Johanna leads bi-lingual activities in her beautiful native language, and is very connected to the local food movement.
 Being a chef and also working in catering, her love for our food culture and teaching youth about food, is a great contribution to her classroom.
-She also studies with outside EC Mentors and Karina to evolve her teaching skills, and is supporting our Butterfly class during transitions.
+She also studies with outside EC Mentors and Karina to evolve her teaching skills, and is moving to our Butterfly and Dragonfly class as Co-Teacher over the summer (’20).

 When not working at WG, Johanna is creating healthy (cultural) food and enjoying the outdoors.
 She also loves to travel and create community gatherings with Lene.